holyzaroli/BasicAppLauncher/readme.txt

+To install this on ur pc or test it or whatever if you want to use installer.iss if you have innosetup you can just put everything in a folder in documents called "BasicAppLauncherInstallerSource" and it should work im not sure tho

 Hello, This is a desktop app launcher, intended to "replace" the start menu, also being much faster than the start menu, and also doubling as a stylish background.
 Unfortunately, apps like Wallpaper Engine and other apps like it will not work with this app.
 To change the font, simply go to C:\Windows\Fonts and then copy and paste a font from there or you can use Google Fonts, which usually gives you a .zip file once you download a font